Free Osceola County Public Records: Look Up Information on Anyone

 The hours of operation are Monday – Friday, 8 am – 5 pm, excluding holidays.

-A warrant is a formal document generated by a law enforcement agency that lists the subject and the reason for their arrest.
 Osceola County warrants eventually turn into formal charging documents when a person is arrested and the document is sent to the court or a prosecutor’s office.
 The prosecutor will either prosecute the charge as it’s stated or use the information in the warrant to create an indictment.

-In Osceola County, you can use the correctional facility’s inmate database to see a person’s criminal charges stemming from their arrest warrant.
+In Osceola County, you can use the correctional facility’s Inmate Database to see a person’s criminal charges stemming from their arrest warrant.
 You will be able to see a person’s name, mugshot, statute or charge, and other relevant information.

 An arrest warrant is accompanied by a sworn affidavit by a police officer swearing to certain alleged facts.
 You can obtain this affidavit–if it is about you–by contacting one of the Osceola County law enforcement agencies: